nataliamoran/online-shop-checkout-calculator/README.md

 Also, you can view all product orders made on the website and their timestamps.

 # Additional Functionality
-1. The website has a navigation bar
+1. The website has a responsive navigation bar.
-2. Each product has a category and can be filtered by its category
+2. Each product has a category and can be filtered by its category.
-3. Additional pages: `About` and `Contact Us`
+3. Additional pages: `About` and `Contact Us`.
-4. Automated multi-level discounts: the more a user pays, the larger discount this user gets
+4. Automated multi-level discounts: the more a user pays, the larger discount this user gets.
 5. All calculations are made by a backend.
-The backend is implemented with Django
+The backend is implemented with Django.
 6. Admin system to add, edit and delete products, categories, and discounts.
-Also, all shopping orders are recorded and can be viewed in the admin system
+Also, all shopping orders are recorded and can be viewed in the admin system.
-7. SQLite3 Database
+7. SQLite3 Database.
-8. REST API to retrieve product information and to checkout
+8. REST API to retrieve product information and to checkout.
-9. Extensive test coverage (please see `backend/calculator/tests.py`)
+9. Extensive test coverage (please see `backend/calculator/tests.py`).
-10. Automated testing and deployment on `push` and `merge` for both `develop` and `prod` environments
+10. Automated testing and deployment on `push` and `merge` for both `develop` and `prod` environments.
-11. Slack notifications on successful deployment
+11. Slack notifications on successful deployment.

 ![Slack notifications on successful deployment](./docs/slack_notifications.png)